When you’re mistakenly reported as deceased, you need a credit reporting lawyer.

 Do I dispute deceased reporting with the Social Security Administration?

-Yes, if necessary.
-Not every incidence of deceased reporting begins or ends with you being reported deceased by the Social Security Administration.
-For instance, if a single retail account mistakenly reports you as deceased and you catch and correct the error right away, you may not need to involve the SSA at all.
-However, if that single incidence of deceased reporting cascades across your financial and credit profile, causing a financial lockdown, the error may make its way to the SSA and your SSN may be mistakenly placed in the Death Master File.
-As soon as you’re aware of a deceased reporting incident, check your SSA account to confirm that you’re considered alive and well.
-If you are listed as deceased in the SSA’s Death Master File, the process for fixing this error is not typically called “disputing” but rather obtaining a proof of life, which is used to dispute errors on consumer reports.
+As soon as you’re aware of being mistakenly reported as deceased, check your Social Security account to confirm that you’re still considered alive and well.
+If you are listed as deceased in the SSA’s Death Master File, the process for fixing this credit reporting error is not typically called “disputing” but rather obtaining a proof of life, which is used to dispute errors on consumer reports.

 How long does it take to fix deceased reporting?